Tom Stuifbergen: Professional career

-Dutch National Team
+Stuifbergen pitched for Kinheim in the Hoofdklasse from 2014 to 2017, then moved to Haarlem rival DSS Haarlem, pitched for Amsterdam Pirates in 2019, then pitched for DSS/Kinheim in 2021.

+International career
-Stuifbergen made his debut for the Netherlands National Baseball Team on 11 July 2006 against Italy in the European Baseball Championship.
-Stuifbergen was the winning pitcher, throwing six shutout innings with three strikeouts, five hits and one base on balls.
-In his second start for the Netherlands national baseball team at the Haarlemse Honkbalweek (English: Haarlem Baseball Week) against Japan, he threw 4.2 innings and gave up four earned runs with one strikeout, eight hits and one walk.

-In November, he played in the 2006 Intercontinental Cup where the team was runner-up to Cuba.
-Stuifbergen pitched 7.1 innings in 4 appearances.
-His record was 2-1 with three strikeouts, three walks, nine hits and three earned runs and a 3.68 ERA.
+Stuifbergen made his debut for the Netherlands national baseball team on 12 July 2006 against Italy in the European Baseball Series.
+He was the winning pitcher, throwing six shutout innings with three strikeouts, five hits and one base on balls.
+In his second start for the Netherlands, at the Haarlem Baseball Week against Japan, he threw 4 2/3 innings and gave up four earned runs with one strikeout, eight hits and one walk.
+That November, he played in the Intercontinental Cup where the team was runner-up to Cuba.
+He pitched 7 1/3 innings in 4 appearances.
+His record was 2–1 with a 3.68 ERA, three strikeouts, three walks, and nine hits.

-In the 2009 World Baseball Classic, he started the Netherlands' second game against the favored Dominican Republic.
-He pitched 4 innings, had three strikeouts, and allowed no runs.
-The Dutch went on to win the game, their second of the 2009 WBC, to advance to the second round.
+In the 2009 World Baseball Classic (WBC), he started the Netherlands' second game against the favored Dominican Republic.
+He pitched four innings, had three strikeouts, and allowed no runs.
+The Dutch went on to win the game, their second of the tournament, to advance to the second round.

+Stuifbergen was one of the top Dutch pitchers at the 2011 Baseball World Cup, which the Netherlands won.

-He played for Team Netherlands in the 2019 European Baseball Championship, at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, and at the 2019 WBSC Premier12.
+He returned to the Dutch team at the 2013 and 2017 WBCs.
+He was 0–1 with an 11.37 ERA in 2013, then 0–1 with a 3.86 ERA in 2017.
+He played for the Netherlands in the 2019 European Baseball Championship, Africa/Europe 2020 Olympic Qualification tournament in September 2019, and 2019 WBSC Premier12.

+Pitching style

+Stuifbergen repertoire included a fastball that ranged from high 80s to low 90s, a changeup and a curveball.

+Personal life

+Stuifbergen's older brother, Nick, also pitched for the Netherlands national team.

+Stuifbergen was represented by CSE Sports & Entertainment.